Skip to Content

 1 – Store Bought Thinning Aid

-Thinning aids, like this one from Wilton, are typically made with a combination of oils with each brand being slightly different.
-Typically, two tablespoons of the thinning aid are mixed into one 12 oz bag of candy melts after they have been melted according to the directions.
+Typically, you add two tablespoons of the thinning aid to one 12 oz bag of candy melts after melting them according to the directions.

-However, if you already bought your candy melts and don’t want to run back to the store, there are a few other ways to help thin the chocolate!
+Don’t worry, if you already bought your candy melts and don’t want to make another trip to the store, try one of the next solutions!

 2 – Shortening